-\ Base: Those Respondents who reported any Non Paying Partner in the last 7 days
+^{} Base: Those Respondents who reported any Non Paying Partner in the last 7 days

-3.5.7 Person suggesting Condom use at last sex with Paying Client/Non-Paying Partner
+3.5.7 Person suggesting Condom use at last sex with Paying Clients/Non-Paying Partners

 Overall, nearly 62 % of the respondents, who had used condom at last sexual intercourse with a paying client, reported that she herself suggested the use of condom.
 About 27 % of the respondents, reported that client had suggested use of condom and about 11 % of the respondents reported that it was a joint decision.
-Among brothel based FSWs a higher proportion reported that the decision was her own (79%) as compared with non-brothel based FSWs (51%).
-Relatively high proportion of FSWs, who had used condom last time, in Jammu and Kashmir (76%), Himachal Pradesh (65%), Punjab (54%), other NE (51%) and Haryana (48%) reported that the suggestion to use a condom last time had been the client's.
+Among brothel based FSWs a higher proportion reported that the decision was her own (79%) as compared to non-brothel based FSWs (51%).
+Relatively high proportion of FSWs, who had used condom last time, in Jammu and Kashmir (76%), Himachal Pradesh (65%), Punjab (54%), other NE States (51%) and Haryana (48%) reported that the suggestion to use a condom last time had been the client's.
 (Table 3.22)

-Table 3.22 further indicates that overall, nearly 43 % of the respondents, who had used condom at last sexual intercourse with a non-paying client, reported that she herself suggested use of condom last time.
-About 25 % of the respondents, who had used condom at last sex with non-paying partner, reported that the suggestion to use a condom last time had been their partner's.
-As with paying clients, among brothel based FSWs a higher proportion reported that the decision to use condom with her non-paying partner was her own (52%) as compared with non-brothel based FSWs (41%).
+Table 3.22 further indicates that nearly 43 % of the respondents, who had used condom at last sexual intercourse with a non-paying client, reported that she herself suggested use of condom last time.
+About 25 % of the respondents, who had used condom at last sex with non-paying partners, reported that the suggestion to use a condom had been their partner's.
+As with paying clients, among brothel based FSWs a higher proportion reported that the decision to use condom with her non-paying partner was her own (52%) as compared to non-brothel based FSWs (41%).
 However, a higher proportion of non-brothel based FSWs (30%) reported that the decision to use a condom was the client's than brothel based FSWs (11%).

 The proportion of respondents who reported that the suggestion for using condom with paying client last time was their own was 74% in the brothel based control group compared with 51% in the non-brothel based study group in Andhra Pradesh.
-The proportion of respondents who reported that the suggestion for using condom with paying client last time was their own was 82% in the brothel based study group compared with 50% in the non-brothel based control group in Delhi.
+The proportion of respondents who reported that the suggestion for using condom with paying clients was their own was 82% in the brothel based study group compared to 50% in the non-brothel based control group in Delhi.

-3.5.8 Type of Condom Brands used at Last Sex with Paying Client/Non-Paying Partner
+3.5.8 Type of Condom Brands used at Last Sex with Paying Clients/Non-Paying Partners

-Overall, about two-fifth of the respondents, who had used condom at last sexual intercourse with paying client, reported using Nirodh brand.
+Overall, about two-fifth of the respondents, who had used condom at last sexual intercourse with paying clients, reported using Nirodh brand.
 Deluxe Nirodh was another common brand, which was reported by 27 %, followed by Kamasutra (11 %), Masti (7 %) and Kohinoor (7 %).
-Majority of the respondents, who had used condom last time, in Madhya Pradesh (86%), Gujarat (84%), Maharashtra (83%), Assam (56%), Andhra Pradesh, Rajasthan (44%) reported use of Nirodh with paying client at last sexual intercourse, while 23% to 32% in Manipur, other NE states, Andhra Pradesh, Goa and Karnataka reported using Kamsutra last time. with a paying client.
+Majority of the respondents, who had used condom last time, in Madhya Pradesh (86%), Gujarat (84%), Maharashtra (83%), Assam (56%), Andhra Pradesh, Rajasthan (44%) reported use of Nirodh with paying clients at last sexual intercourse, while 23% to 32% in Manipur, other NE States, Andhra Pradesh, Goa and Karnataka reported using